 - Cover all legalities involved in providing safety and proper health care for the children.
 Depending on applicable laws, this may mean providing the step-parent with a power of attorney so that he or she can authorize medical treatment in an emergency without waiting for the birth parent to arrive.

 - Be brutally frank with one another in all your discussions.
 While this may be tough, keep in mind that honesty on the front end will make it possible to avoid conflicts later on.
 Hold back nothing about your feelings, even when you suspect it may be hurtful to the other party.
 The only way to constructively deal with those feelings and resolve them is to openly discuss them.
 Remember you are doing this for the benefit of the children, not out of a desire to hurt one another.

 - Establish specific parental functions that each parent will oversee in the life of the household.
 This provides the opportunity for both parents to interact with the children in some capacity each day.
 It really does matter who reads the bedtime story, who helps with homework assignments, and who plays a game with the kids on a lazy Saturday afternoon.
 The children benefit from the continuity this type of approach generates, and both adults experience a feeling of being connected and necessary in the lives of the children.

 When it is all said and done, it is not about which parent has what rights in the household, or who is the dominant adult in the home.
-It is about working together to develop a home environment that provide the children with a sense of security, belonging, and an understanding that both adults are there to protect, educate, and encourage them as they mature.
+It is about working together to develop a home environment that provides the children with a sense of security, belonging, and an understanding that both adults are there to protect, educate and encourage them as they mature.

-In order to accomplish this, both parents must support one another, discuss issues away from the children when necessary, and in general function as a team to handle the new situations that will appear from time to time.
-Doing so will ensure that the step-parent feels empowered and capable, while the birth parent feels supported and not alone in the child rearing process.
+To accomplish this, both parents must support one another, discuss issues away from the children when necessary, and in general function as a team to handle the new situations that will appear from time to time.
+Doing so will ensure that the step-parent feels empowered and capable while the birth parent feels supported and not alone in the child-rearing process.